Debate on public sector food procurement and healthy eating

 The Children and Social Work Act 2017 amended the Children Act 2004 to establish new local arrangements for safeguarding and promoting the welfare of children.

-Among other things, £45 million will be used to launch a ‘Families First for Children Pathfinder’ programme in up to 12 local areas in England.
+Among other things, £45 million is being used for a ‘Families First for Children Pathfinder’ programme in up to 12 local areas in England.
 The pathfinders will test several things, including:

-Further information is provided in the Library briefing: Government proposals for children’s social care reform.
+Further information is provided in the Library briefing: Reform of children’s social care in England.